 Scottsdale, Arizona 85258

-Under California Civil Code section 1798.83, California residents are entitled to ask us for a notice identifying the categories of personal customer information which we share with our affiliates and/or third parties for marketing purposes, and providing contact information for such affiliates and/or third parties.
-If you are a California resident and would like a copy of this notice, please submit a written request to us via email at firstname.lastname@example.org or at Alumni Alliances, LLC, 7373 E. Doubletree Ranch Road, Suite 200, Scottsdale, Arizona 84258.
-You must put the statement "Your California Privacy Rights" in your request and include your name, street address, city, state, and ZIP code.
+Under California's Shine the Light law (California Civil Code Section 1798.83), California residents may ask companies with whom they have formed a business relationship primarily for personal, family or household purposes to provide the names of third parties to which they have disclosed certain personal information (as defined under the Shine the Light law) during the preceding calendar year for their own direct marketing purposes, and the categories of personal information disclosed. .
+If you are a California resident and would like a copy of this notice, please submit a written request to us via email at email@example.com or at Alumni Alliances, LLC, 7373 E. Doubletree Ranch Road, Suite 200, Scottsdale, Arizona 84258.
+You must put the statement "Shine the Light Request" in your request and include your name, street address, city, state, and ZIP code.
 We are not responsible for notices that are not labeled or sent properly, or do not have complete information.